Responding to health emergencies

 Specific objectives of our research on health emergencies are:

-- Identifying high-impact interventions against infectious and non-communicable diseases in displaced and refugee populations;
+- Identifying high-impact interventions to protect vulnerable and displaced communities

-- Characterising the factors (environment, conflict, poverty, health access) determining the vulnerability of populations to health emergencies.
+- Understanding the factors determining vulnerability and resilience to health emergencies